meesoft/PhotoLocator/README.md

 ![Screenshot](./SlideshowScreenshot.jpg)

-## Lossless JPEG crop and rotation
-JPG images can be cropped and rotated without transcoding loss

 ## Basic photo and video editing
+* Lossless JPEG crop and rotation.

 * Local contrast, brightness and color correction for photos and video clips.

 * Combine or crop video clips.